Panpsychism: Concept

 Panpsychism holds that mind, or a mind-like aspect, is a fundamental and ubiquitous feature of reality.
 It is sometimes defined as a theory in which "the mind is a fundamental feature of the world which exists throughout the universe".
-Panpsychists posit that the type of mentality we know through our own experience is present, in some form, in a wide range of natural bodies.
+Panpsychists posit that qualities of our own experience are present, in some form, in a wide range of natural bodies.
 This notion has taken on a wide variety of forms.
 Some historical and non-Western panpsychists ascribe attributes such as life or spirits to all entities (animism).
 Contemporary academic proponents, however, hold that sentience or subjective experience is ubiquitous, while distinguishing these qualities from more complex human mental attributes.
 They therefore ascribe a primitive form of mentality to entities at the fundamental level of physics, but may not ascribe mentality to most aggregate things, such as rocks or buildings.

 Terminology

 The philosopher David Chalmers, who has explored panpsychism as a viable theory, distinguishes between microphenomenal experiences (the experiences of microphysical entities), and macrophenomenal experiences (the experiences of larger entities, such as humans).

 Philip Goff draws a distinction between panexperientialism and pancognitivism.
 In the form of panpsychism under discussion in the contemporary literature, conscious experience is present everywhere at a fundamental level, hence the term panexperientialism.
 Pancognitivism, by contrast, is the view that thought is present everywhere at a fundamental level—a view that had some historical advocates but has no present-day academic adherents.
 Contemporary panpsychists do not believe microphysical entities have complex mental states, such as beliefs, desires, and fears.

 Originally, the term panexperientialism had a narrower meaning, having been coined by David Ray Griffin to refer specifically to the form of panpsychism used in process philosophy (see below).